-1. Offer students another type of enjoyable classroom experience where they can connect with their school community and learn the value of working as a team.

-Provide as many opportunities as possible for students to participate in activities that feed their interests and inspire personal growth as an extension of the academic classroom.
-Promote personal progress in the development of confidence, building habits for success, emotional, mental, and physical growth, risking failure and imperfection, and increased knowledge base in their areas of interest and learning to work cooperatively as a team.
+- 1. Offer students an enjoyable experience where they can connect with their school community. - 2.
+Provide as many opportunities as possible for students to participate in activities that feed their interests and inspire personal growth as an extension of the academic classroom. - 3.
+Promote personal progress in the development of confidence, building habits for success, emotional, mental and physical growth, risking failure and imperfection, and increased knowledge base in their areas of interest and learning to work cooperatively as a team. - 4.
 Promote programs of excellence that will support the goals stated above and lead to success both in and out of the school environment and prepare students for life beyond high school.